Gucci Issues Internal Statement About Blackface Sweater

 Advertisement

-"This process takes time, as any behavioural change does, evolving every day and mistakes may happen along the way.
-We thought we were standing in a better position, and we need to recognise that we are not."
+"This process takes time, as any behavioral change does, evolving every day and mistakes may happen along the way.
+We thought we were standing in a better position, and we need to recognize that we are not."

 The statement also hints that creative director Alessandro Michele will also address the issue.